 Not all tears require surgery.
 The choice of treatment depends on the type and severity of injury, your health, your needs, and whether there are other knee injuries involved.
-The answer can only be answered when you receive the correct diagnosis from an orthopedic surgeon.
-Dr. Chahla usually tries non-surgical approaches first and if they fail, surgery can be indicated in selected individuals.
+The answer can only be determined when you receive the correct diagnosis from orthopedic sports medicine surgeon, Dr. Jorge Chahla.
+He usually tries non-surgical approaches first and if they fail, surgery may be indicated in selected individuals.

 Can I treat a torn meniscus at home?

 When you have symptoms, try conservative management: RICE- rest, ice, compression, and elevation, plus anti-inflammatory medications.
-If the pain and swelling do not resolve within 6 weeks or symptoms go away and return, see a doctor.
+If the pain and swelling do not resolve within 6 weeks or symptoms go away and return, see Dr. Chahla.
 Cortisone injections can also help with the pain and swelling; however, if they do not have a durable effect other approaches should be attempted.

 Will a meniscus tear heal on its own?

 Some tears will heal on their own with care (usually tears that are closer to the surface of the knee as they have more blood vessels that can bring them more nutrients).
 Other tears in the ‘white’ zone have no blood supply and cannot heal on their own.
 However, you won’t know if the tear is in the ‘red’ zone (where there are an increased numbers of vessels) unless you get a diagnosis through an MRI.

 If I need surgery, what are my options?